Purin100/cuda_FNN/README.md

 A C++/CUDA based neural network coding practice, using cublas library.
 This program may not work on Linux due to a strange error in curand library.

 Tested on Windows 10 with Visual Studio 2019 (VS 2019), CUDA v11.7, MNIST dataset.
-Due to unkonwn reasons, the program will failed under Release mode.
+Due to unkonwn reasons, the program may failed under Release mode.
 Unfortunately, I can't reproduce this error under Debug mode.
 Please run my code under Debug mode if you want to have a try.

 # Usage